SomiyaRana/-Ai-Nutrition-Monitor/README.md

 📸 How It Works
 🔼 Upload your food image via the app.

-🧠 Behind the scenes, the image is processed using the Gemmini API.
+🧠 Image is processed using the Gemmini API.

-📉 Instantly receive a nutritional breakdown.
+📉 Receive a nutritional breakdown.

-✅ Make smarter dietary decisions, instantly!
+✅ Make smarter dietary decisions instantly!

 🧪 Use Cases
-🏋️‍♂️ Fitness tracking
+🏋️‍♂️ Fitness Tracking

-🧘‍♀️ Diet planning
+🧘‍♀️ Diet Planning

-📚 Educational demos
+📚 Educational Demos

-🍽 Restaurant calorie checks
+🍽️ Restaurant Calorie Checks

-👨‍👩‍👧 Family meal monitoring
+👨‍👩‍👧 Family Meal Monitoring

 💡 Future Scope
 📱 Mobile version with camera integration